enterdevstudio/seagrass-microbiome/README.md

 ## add relative abundances to new biom table
 ## computing row-wise is so much faster!
 dat.rel <- t(t(dat)/rowSums(t(dat)))

-## transform data to improve residuals
-dat.rel.trans <- log(1 + dat.rel)
 ```

 ## 1. Community Ordination
-I want to get an initial sense of bacterial community similarity across our different sample types (Leaf, Root, Sediment and Water).
+I want to get an initial sense of bacterial community composition across our different sample types (Leaf, Root, Sediment and Water).
 To do this, I'm first going to compute Bray-Curtis *distances* of log(1 + x) transformed relative abundances between community pairs.
-I'll then project these into 2-dimensions using t-distributed stochastic neighbor embedding, or t-SNE. t-SNE is sometimes thought of as a non-linear analogue of nMDS.
+I'll then visualize these in 2-dimensions using t-distributed stochastic neighbor embedding, or t-SNE. t-SNE is sometimes thought of as a non-linear analogue of nMDS.
+In contrast to, e.g., PCA, t-SNE has a non-convex objective function that's minimized using a gradient descent optimization that is initiated randomly.
+As a result, it is possible that different runs give you different solutions.
+The authors suggest running t-SNE a number of times, and to select the visualization with the lowest value of the objective function as your final visualization.

 ```
 ## distance matrix of transformed relative abundances